lingui/js-lingui/docs/tools/introduction.rst

 `Poedit <https://poedit.net>`_.

-This solution may be good enough when your application is still small and doesn't evolve much, but quickly becomes a pain when the number of sentences to translate, and target languages to manage, increases with time.
+This solution may be good enough when your application is still small and doesn't evolve much, but it quickly becomes hard work when the number of sentences to translate and the target languages to manage increase with time.

 It then becomes more and more difficult and time-consuming to manage the